saurabh-krishan/mp4-video-processor/README.md

 ### Part 1: Downloading a Video

-1. Enter the m3u8 URL of the video you want to process
-2. Provide a filename for the downloaded video (must end with .mp4)
-3. Click "Download & Convert"
-4. Wait for the download and conversion process to complete
+1. Download the video and store it in the `Downloads/video_processor/uploads` folder

 ### Part 2: Processing the Video